Stevecmd/Cruddur-social/journal/week2.md

 ```
 - **To create a new group for tracing and analyzing errors and faults in a Flask application.**

-<br> Add a sampling group to monitor log events:
+<br> Add a sampling group to monitor log events by running this in the terminal:
 ```py
 aws xray create-group \
    --group-name "Cruddur" \